prabhu43/website/content/blog/container-from-scratch.md

 The main reason behind this overhead in Virtual machines approach is that the hypervisor virtualizes an hardware by creating guest OS for each VM.

 All that we want is something which can isolate the libs, envs and resources without having to create separate OS.
-Why cant we use the resource management of the Host OS itself instead of virtualizing the hardwares which results in overhead?
+Why can't we use the resource management of the Host OS itself instead of virtualizing the hardwares which results in overhead?

 Yes, we have something called "CONTAINER" which is capable of doing the same for us.